 Design Observational study, following a pre-registered protocol, of preprints posted on the medRxiv repository between 25th June 2019 and 1st May 2020 and their published counterparts.

-Main outcome measures Distribution of preprinted data availability statements across categories, determined by a prespecified classification system.
+Main outcome measures Distribution of preprinted data availability statements across nineeight categories, determined by a prespecified classification system.

 Change in the percentage of data availability statements describing open data between the preprinted and published versions of the same record, stratified by journal sharing policy.